-Thomas Barclay Hennell, RWS NEAC (1903-1945) Thomas Hennell expressed his love of landscape and rural life in words and images that were at once accurate and intense.
-Late in his short career, he became an Official War Artist, and presented aspects of the international conflict through his unique vision, from Iceland to Java, where he is presumed to have been killed.
-Thomas Hennell was born in Ridley, Kent on 16 April 1903.
-He grew up in his father’s rectory at Ridley, and was educated at Bradfield College, Berkshire.
-Moving to London to study art at the Regent Street Polytechnic (1921-25), he became influenced by the work and personality of A S Hartrick.
-He was also greatly inspired by Marion Richardson who taught him in a final pedagogical year at the London Day Training School (1925-26).
+Thomas Hennell expressed his love of landscape and rural life in words and images that were at once accurate and intense.
+Late in his short career, he became an official war artist, and presented aspects of the international conflict through his unique vision, from Iceland to Java, where he is presumed to have been killed.
+Thomas Hennell was born at the rectory attached to St Peter’s Church, Ridley, Kent, on 16 April 1903, the second of four children of the Rev Harold Barclay Hennell and his wife, Ethel (née Thomas), the daughter of a surgeon in the Madras Medical Establishment, India.
+His mother had studied at the Slade School of Fine Art.

-Qualifying as an art teacher, he worked at Bruton School, Somerset and Kingswood School, Bath (1928-32).
+Qualifying as an art teacher, Hennell worked at Kingswood School, Bath, and, for one day a week at King’s School, Bruton (1928-32).
 During this time, he began to make drawings of country crafts and farm implements and, from 1932, painted full time.
 A friend of Edward Bawden and Eric Ravilious, he visited them and their families at Great Bardfield in Essex from 1931 while preparing the first book that he both wrote and illustrated, Change in the Farm (1934).

 Despite his apparently successful development as an artist, Hennell suffered a nervous breakdown, following the rejection by Marion Richardson of his proposal of marriage.
 He was confined to Claybury Mental Hospital for three years (1932-35) and, while there, drew his fellow patients and wrote poetry.
 Following his release, he returned to Kent, and settled at Orchard Cottage, which stood across the fields from Ridley Rectory.
 In 1936, he published a volume of Poems.